The Certificate of Integrative

 Lecture content

-Workshop content
+Tutorial content

 Module assignment

-You are asked to write a 1000-word case study essay of a sporting individual who displays the signs and symptoms of some body system imbalance.
+You are asked to write a case study essay of a sporting individual who displays the signs and symptoms of some body system imbalance.
 After describing the person, and cross-linking his or her body systems in an integrative way, within the challenges of their exercise pursuits, you’ll outline your proposed nutrition and lifestyle intervention strategies.

-Module 2 represents a more quantitative, performance-focussed approach to sports nutrition, delving into popular topics such as calorie needs, macronutrients, micronutrients, hydration and electrolytes, pre, during and post-exercise nutrition, and overtraining.
+Module 2 represents a more quantitative, performance-focussed approach to sports nutrition, delving into popular topics such as calorie needs, macronutrients, micronutrients, hydration and electrolytes, pre-, during- and post-exercise nutrition, and overtraining.
 As for all of our teaching, we view these topics in a very personalised way, contextualised to the needs of the athletic individual under our care.

 Lecture content

-Workshop content
+Tutorial content

-Once you have completed module 1 (integrative body systems) and module 2 (performance nutrition), you now choose two of the following specialty units to complete your certificate course.
+Once you have completed module 1 (integrative body systems) and module 2 (performance nutrition), you now choose two of the following specialty units to complete your Certificate course.

 Each module is a collection of three lectures, presented by professionals who have specialist interests in these areas.
-In addition, you have the opportunity to interact with these specialists during our weekly workshop meetings.
+In addition, you have the opportunity to interact with these specialists during our weekly tutorial meetings.
 Week 4 is an action learning workshop, which draws from the knowledge and experience of all course participants within a dynamic workshop discussion of applied performance nutrition.

 Module assignments

 All the assignments for our speciality modules are case study based.
-You will be asked to build up a description of an athletic client, including all aspects of their life (nutrition, training, sleep, stress, environment etc.) that may impact their sport or exercise goal(s) positively or negatively, including the health of their body systems.
+You will be asked to build up a description of an athletic client, including all aspects of their life (nutrition, training, sleep, stress, environment etc.) that may impact their sport or exercise goal(s) positively or negatively, including the health of their body systems and mind.
 You’ll then build up a well-reasoned set of intervention strategies appropriate to progressing them towards their goal(s).

 We always say to our students that the more you put into this course, the more you will get out of it.
 With this in mind, at CISN we have a strong ethos of student-tutor interactions: in other words, we are always here to answer your questions, give you support with your course work and assignments, and to help facilitate your development as a great practitioner.

-We also actively encourage participants from diverse backgrounds to sign up to this course; this brings varying personal, academic, sporting, and practitioner experiences to the classroom.
+We also actively encourage participants from diverse professional backgrounds to sign up to this course; this brings varying personal, academic, sporting, and practitioner experiences to the classroom.
 Learning is not only about systematically working through a set syllabus of lectures and readings; learning and personal expansion also happens during interaction with your peers, tutors and lecturers.

-For this reason, we hold a special one hour space for you every week on Zoom while you complete this certificate course.
+For this reason, we hold a special one hour space for you every week on Zoom while you complete this Certificate course.
 Once course participants have begun to get to know each other, this becomes a vibrant place of discussion, debate, and personal growth.

-We draw from the method of ‘dynamic action learning’ to inspire these sessions, allowing us to focus more on your learning needs and wants rather than the preconceived notions of the lecturers and tutors.
+We draw from the method of ‘dynamic action learning’ to inspire these sessions, allowing us to focus more on your learning needs and wants rather than potential preconceived notions of the lecturers and tutors.
 Therefore, each session is completely bespoke to those who are online at the time.

 We do, however, set up some structure to our sessions, so they may look something like this: